ilenejohnson/ikjweb-events-calendar-for-divi/readme.txt

 1. Upload the plugin folder to your /wp-content/plugins/ folder.
 2. Go to the **Plugins** page and activate the plugin.
+3. In the DIVI builder, selected Insert module and chose either "Blog Events for Divi - Tribe Ext" or "Upcoming Events for Divi - Tribe Ext".

 == Screenshots ==